jimgerth/sayilar-flutter/README.md

 This app has different simple exercises for practicing recognizing and using Turkish numbers.
 It aims to be as minimal as possible, as it is only a little side project.
-It arose from myself learning Turkish and wanting a better way of practicing their numbers.
+It arose from myself learning Turkish and wanting a better way to practice their numbers.

-There are still a few improvements and new exercises planned (see the [issues](https://github.com/JimGerth/sayilar-flutter/issues)) and eventually this app is planned to be available for download, although there is no timeline for that.
+There are still a few improvements and new exercises planned (see the [issues](https://github.com/JimGerth/sayilar-flutter/issues)) and eventually this app is planned to be available for download, but there is no timeline for that yet.

 ## Exercises